Kindred Build Guide by Rermo99

 The Statikk Shiv is your first item because you don't need your AD quickly in this build.
 Also, it gives you some attack speed you really need with Kindred and a good magic damage On-Hit that occur as an Energized attack

 The Infinity Edge is necessary as your second item because you're still an AD champion and you don't have any AD from your first item.
 Also, you have a lot of critical chance with this build.
-So a little more critical damage will be useful.
+So doubling your critical chance will gives you a huge damage spike when you'll get it.
+Also, it converts 15% of the damage you deal with crit in true damage, making you more effective against.
+Yes, the true damage is also on your 3rd attack with your E when it crits on a low-health enemy.

 The Berserker's Greaves are your boots.
 I pick them as my third item for a more personal gameplay, so feel free to take them whenever you want.
 The berserker's greaves are my pick because I love to play Kindred Aggressively, but I suggest the Mercury's Treads for a more passive play style.

-The Rapid Firecannon is also really important in this build, because it brings you to 70% critical chances, it gives you bonus range on your Energized attack, attack speed buff and the faster energized reload time to speed up your Statikk Shiv burst.
+The Rapid Firecannon is also really important in this build, because it will brings you to your 100% critical chances stacked with your two first full item, it gives you bonus range on your Energized attack, attack speed buff and the faster energized reload time to speed up your Statikk Shiv burst.

 Usual pick for Late Game